how to stop nose bleeds at night

 If your nose is still bleeding after this time, head back to step one and start over.

-You could also try applying an ice pack, a packet of frozen peas, or a similarly cold item to the bridge of the nose.
+You could also apply an ice pack, a packet of frozen peas, to the bridge of the nose.
 This will constrict the vessels in the nose, halting blood flow.

 waking up at night with nosebleeds

 Nosebleeds while sleeping are comparatively common but can be quite dangerous.
-If you’re sleeping on your back, the blood may start to pour down the back of your throat and restrict breathing.
+If you’re sleeping on your back, the blood may pour down the back of your throat and restrict breathing.

-If you are prone to nosebleeds overnight, find out what’s causing this problem.
-Even if you’re not placing your health at risk, waking up to pillows and sheets covered in blood is a scary experience.
+If you’re prone to nosebleeds overnight, discover what’s causing this problem.
+Even if you’re not placing your health at risk, waking up to pillows and sheets covered in blood is a worrying experience.

-Try to sleep on your side to minimize any hazards connected to getting a nosebleed at night.
+Sleep on your side to minimize the hazards of getting a nosebleed at night.
 While still messy, this will reduce the chance of problems with your breathing.

 What Causes Nosebleeds While You’re Asleep?